Zina-Kamel/receipt-rag-tracker/README.md

 # Receipt Tracker and Financial Advisor App

 This RAG-based web application aims at solving the problem of manually tracking and searching through receipts.
+You can upload your receipt and ask questions about stored receipts.
 It also offers a smart financial advisor chat-bot that offers personalised recommendations based on your spending and relevant scraped tips.

 ## 🚀 Features